-All designs must include the child’s name, age and school/University.
-Designs must be submitted by the 30th November in order to be considered.
+All designs must include the child’s name, age and school/university.
+Designs must be submitted by the 30 November to be considered.
 The winner will be decided by DFDS, based on the best clog design, and contacted by DFDS to arrange travel and hotel stay.
 The hotel will be chosen by DFDS.
-Entrants will be organised into 3 age brackets; (5 – 10, 11 – 16, 17 – 21).
-One main prize will be available for each of the three age groups.
-Chosen from each age group will be the three runners-up, who will each win a £50 Amazon voucher.
+Entrants will be organised into 3 age brackets: 5 – 10, 11 – 16, 17 – 21.
+One main prize and three runner-up prizes will be available for each of the three age groups.